nissl-lab/npoi/README.md

 Advantage of NPOI
 =================
 a.
 It's totally free to use

 b.
-Cover most features of Excel (cell style, data format, formula and so on)
+Covers most of the main features of Excel (cell style, data format, formula and so on)

 c.
 Professional support service (even 24*7) from NPOI team (not free)